Dewalian/Unpathed/README.md

 ![Unpathed platforms](https://github.com/user-attachments/assets/523672fb-550f-4f4a-a607-19d90965e5a9)

-Top left: Open and close door by rolling the ball through a button Top right: Laser and spike trap.
+- Top left: Open and close door by rolling the ball through a button
+- Top right: A moving block that triggered by a pressure plate (off screen).
+- Bottom: Laser and spike trap.
 Spike trap only cover a short area, while laser will shoot until it detects an object.
-Bottom: A moving block that triggered by a pressure plate (off screen).

 ## Scripts
 Each platform / trap has it's own scripts.
 Scripts shown below are the major ones.